MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/create-and-manage-submissions-using-windows-store-services.md

 Before you start writing code to call the Microsoft Store submission API, make sure that you have completed the following prerequisites.

 * You (or your organization) must have an Azure AD directory and you must have [Global administrator](http://go.microsoft.com/fwlink/?LinkId=746654) permission for the directory.
 If you already use Office 365 or other business services from Microsoft, you already have Azure AD directory.
-Otherwise, you can [create a new Azure AD in Dev Center](../publish/associate-azure-ad-with-dev-center.md#create-a-brand-new-azure-ad-to-associate-with-your-partner-center-account) for no additional charge.
+Otherwise, you can [create a new Azure AD in Partner Center](../publish/associate-azure-ad-with-dev-center.md#create-a-brand-new-azure-ad-to-associate-with-your-partner-center-account) for no additional charge.

-* You must [associate an Azure AD application with your Windows Dev Center account](#associate-an-azure-ad-application-with-your-windows-dev-center-account) and obtain your tenant ID, client ID and key.
+* You must [associate an Azure AD application with your Partner Center account](#associate-an-azure-ad-application-with-your-windows-dev-center-account) and obtain your tenant ID, client ID and key.
 You need these values to obtain an Azure AD access token, which you will use in calls to the Microsoft Store submission API.

 * Prepare your app for use with the Microsoft Store submission API:

-  * If you your app does not yet exist in Dev Center, [create your app in the Dev Center dashboard](https://msdn.microsoft.com/windows/uwp/publish/create-your-app-by-reserving-a-name).
-You cannot use the Microsoft Store submission API to create an app in Dev Center; you must create your app using the dashboard, and then you can use the API to access the app and programmatically create submissions for it.
+  * If your app does not yet exist in Partner Center, you must [create your app by reserving its name in Partner Center](https://msdn.microsoft.com/windows/uwp/publish/create-your-app-by-reserving-a-name).
+You cannot use the Microsoft Store submission API to create an app in Partner Center; you must work in Partner Center to create it, and then after that you can use the API to access the app and programmatically create submissions for it.
 However, you can use the API to programmatically create add-ons and package flights before you create submissions for them.

-  * Before you can create a submission for a given app using this API, you must first [create one submission for the app in the Dev Center dashboard](https://msdn.microsoft.com/windows/uwp/publish/app-submissions), including answering the [age ratings](https://msdn.microsoft.com/windows/uwp/publish/age-ratings) questions.
+  * Before you can create a submission for a given app using this API, you must first [create one submission for the app in Partner Center](https://msdn.microsoft.com/windows/uwp/publish/app-submissions), including answering the [age ratings](https://msdn.microsoft.com/windows/uwp/publish/age-ratings) questionnaire.
 After you do this, you will be able to programmatically create new submissions for this app using the API.
 You do not need to create an add-on submission or package flight submission before using the API for those types of submissions.

   * If you are creating or updating an app submission and you need to include an app package, [prepare the app package](https://msdn.microsoft.com/windows/uwp/publish/app-package-requirements).